Campus Improvement Plan

 2022-23: TELPAS Progress Rate 45% (Baseline Year)

-Strategy 1: Bilingual specialists and interventionists will work with teachers to continue to support implementation of OWDL and content/language objectives.
-Field experiences will be provided to enhance the language acquisition of all students.
+Strategy 1: Bilingual and ESL specialists, and interventionists will work with teachers to continue to support implementation of OWDL and content/language objectives, SWIRL, and PVR.
+TELPAS descriptors will be reviewed and used for backwards planning of instructional lessons to support content and language in the classroom.
+We will receive professional development through our multilingual department.

 Administrators